dvbern/doctemplate/README.md

 # dvbern-lib-doctemplate

-Library for generating documents out of templates.
+This library can be used for generating documents out of templates.

 ## Getting Started